Lima Airport to Miraflores: 4 Ways to Get There

 • IM18

-You will need Peruvian Soles in cash to buy bus tickets on the bus, and the bus stops to the west of Miraflores, right by Kennedy Park.
+You will need Peruvian Soles in cash to buy bus tickets on the bus, and the busses stop to the west of Miraflores, right by Kennedy Park.

 Leave a Comment